samkap/eleventy-netlify-boilerplate/posts/2017-08-27-where-to-donate-for-harvey-relief.md

 ---

- I'm seeing a lot of great tweets about where to donate, so I thought I'd share a list here of what I've come across or donated to thus far. **Last Updated: Tuesday, 29th of August, at 10:31pm, Texas Standard Time (CDT)**
+ I’m seeing a lot of great tweets about where to donate, so I thought I’d share a list here of what I’ve come across or donated to thus far. **Last Updated: Tuesday, 29th of August, at 10:31pm, Texas Standard Time (CDT)**

 ## General
 - [The Rebuild Texas Fund](https://www.rebuildtx.org/)